Homework

 The UHURU experiment in Kenya has conducted a survey of Acacia and other tree species in ungulate exclosure treatments.

-Each of the individuals surveyed were measured for tree height (HEIGHT
+Each of the individuals surveyed were measured for tree height (HEIGHT), circumference (CIRC) and canopy size in two directions (AXIS_1 and AXIS_2).

 -